Polatat/prototype_lumi/Readme.md

 This project uses a powerful Large Language Model to generate text.
 Due to its large file size, the model is not included in this Git repository.
 You must download it manually.

-Model Used: Nous-Hermes-2-SOLAR-10.7B-GGUF on Huggyface
+Model Used: Nous-Hermes-2-SOLAR-10.7B-GGUF on Huggingface

 File to Download: Download the nous-hermes-2-solar-10.7b.Q4_K_M.gguf version from the "Files and versions" tab.